NasoohOlabi/Stegasus/README.md

 - [X] Decoder shouldn't know the original_string
 - [ ] A valid match is a match that can be decoded without knowing the original_string
+- [X] Increase the script speed
-- [ ] Increase the script speed
+- [X] Increase the test script speed
 - [X] Optimize string manipulations
-- [ ] Add Chunks with more than one error each with no suggestions to user dictionary!
+- [X] Add Chunks with more than one error each with no suggestions to user dictionary!